-It’s no secret that many of us struggle with sticking to an exercise routine and making smart food choices.
 Did you know that heart disease is one of the number one causes of death in the United States?
 What a lot of people probably don’t realize is that studies have shown one of the most effective methods to prevent heart disease is through exercise prescription.
 Exercise is also involved in the prevention and treatment of other health problems.
-To name a few, cardiovascular exercise reduces blood pressure and decreases your chance of developing diabetes and Alzheimer’s.
+Cardiovascular exercise reduces blood pressure and decreases your chance of developing diabetes and Alzheimer’s — to name a few.

-We are made to move, that’s why people say, “if you don’t use it, you lose it”.
-By incorporating cardio and maintaining a healthy weight we also make things a lot easier on our joints because excess weight causes joint pain and can lead to osteoarthritis.
-Physical activity does not have to mean that you spend hours of your day on the treadmill.
-It’s just not practical.
+It’s no secret that many of us struggle with sticking to an exercise routine and making smart food choices.
+But our bodies are supposed to move!
+That’s why people say, “if you don’t use it, you lose it.”
+By maintaining a healthy weight, we also make things a lot easier on our joints, because excess weight causes joint pain and can lead to osteoarthritis.
+So what type of cardiovascular exercise should you be doing??
+The good news: physical activity does not have to mean that you spend hours of your day on the treadmill.

 Aerobic activity is typically thought of as just running or biking, but it’s what happens inside the body that defines the term.
-Aerobic literally means requiring oxygen; more specifically our muscles require oxygen.
+Aerobic literally means requiring oxygen — more specifically our muscles require oxygen.
 Think about a marathon runner.
-He runs for a long period of time, at a steady pace, breathing consistently.
-His heart rate rises as he begins running, and his lungs have to work harder to keep up.
-During his steady running pace his heart is circulating fresh oxygen to all of the muscles assisting her run.
+She runs for a long period of time, at a steady pace, breathing consistently.
+Her heart rate rises as she begins running, and her lungs have to work harder to keep up.
+During her steady running pace her heart is circulating fresh oxygen to all of the muscles assisting her run.

 We are never 100% aerobic or anaerobic because the anaerobic system only provides energy for about 60 seconds to 2 minutes before the aerobic system kicks into gear.
 Sprinters and marathon runners utilize each of these systems.
 It has to do with their pace.
 Both are runners, but a sprinter’s race is over well before a marathoner reaches a quarter mile.
 Anaerobic exercise increases your anaerobic threshold, which means you can work more intensely as you condition yourself.
 A win!

-This aerobic activity may seem simple but there is some science behind it.
-Ideally, when you execute your moderate steady-state routine you should be exercising within 50-60% of your max heart rate.
+This aerobic activity may seem simple, but there is some science behind it.
+Ideally, when you execute your moderate steady state routine, you should be exercising within 50-60% of your max heart rate.
 Your maximum heart rate is the upper range of limit your body can withstand.
 To calculate your max heart rate, simply subtract 220 minus your age.
-If you are 24 years old, subtract 220-24 and multiple that time 50 and 60%.
+If you are 24 years old, subtract 220-24 and multiply that times 50% and 60%.
 The max heart rate of a 24 year old is 196 beats per minute (bpm).
 An ideal steady state cardio range for this individual would be about 98-118 bpm.
-You can use any heart rate monitor device or check your own manually if you know how.
-Or just start walking/jogging while being able to speak sentences.
+You can use any heart rate monitor device or check pulse manually.
+Or just make sure you can still speak sentences while walking/jogging.

 It may seem daunting to walk and/or jog for 20-30 minutes, but your muscles are happy because your heart is circulating fresh oxygen to them while they work.
 Consistently building upon your aerobic fitness increases the threshold of what your body can tolerate.
 No matter who you are, or what your personal workout preference is, everyone needs a solid foundation.
 If your heart is not conditioned to efficiently circulate oxygen, your anaerobic exercises will feel much more difficult.